Healthy Homes Assessment Mount Victoria

 Mount Victoria Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Mount Victoria and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement throughout Mount Victoria and New Zealand rental homes where it is reasonably practicable to install.

-• Private landlords and property managers should ensure their rental properties comply according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2024